-Keeping in view the all-year round shortage of irrigation water, receding water tables, uncertain rains and drought, greater emphasis on water management is needed in India and other countries of IGP.
-The laser land levellers need to be demonstrated at farmers' field.
-The Government of India is considering giving subsidy on laser land levellers.
-Under micro-management scheme of Department of Agriculture and Cooperation, a good number of laser land levellers have been sanctioned to different states for conducting frontline demonstrations.
+Keeping in view the all-round shortage of irrigation water, receding water tables, uncertain rains and drought, greater emphasis on water management is needed in India and other countries of IGP.
+The laser land levelers need to be demonstrated at farmers field.
+The Govt of India is considering giving subsidy on laser land leveler.
+Under micro-management scheme of Department of Agriculture & Cooperation, a good number of laser land levelers have been sanctioned to different states for conducting frontline demonstrations.

-It is estimated that the extension of laser-assisted precision land levelling system to two million hectares of area under rice wheat-system would save 1.5 million m3 of irrigation water and save diesel up to 200 million litres (equivalent to US \$ 1400 m) and improve crop yields amounting to US \$1500 million in three years and reduce GHG emissions equivalent to 500 million kg.
-It will also increase cultivated area by 3-6 per cent due to reduction of bunds and water channels in the field.
-In laser levelled fields, the performance of different crop establishment options such as zero tillage raised bed planting and surface seeding are known to improve significantly.
+It is estimated that extension of laser assisted precision land leveling system to just two million hectare of area under rice wheat-system would save 1.5 million hectare meter of irrigation water and save diesel upto 200 million litres (equivalent to US \$ 1400 million) and improve crop yields amounting to US \$ 1500 million in three years and reduce GHG emissions equivalent to 500 million Kg.
+It will also increase cultivated area by 3 to 6% due to reduction of bunds and water channels in the field.
+In laser leveled fields, the performance of different crop establishment option such as zero tillage raised bed planting and surface seeding are known to improve significantly.

-3.6 Residue Management and Reduction of Environmental Pollution through CA Practices
+3.6 Residue Management & Reduction of Environmental pollution through CA practices

-In most of the South Asian countries, the paddy straw is burned before sowing wheat.
+In most of the South Asian countries the paddy straw is burnt before sowing wheat.
 This contributes to soil degradation through loss of organic matter and soil erosion and also causes environmental pollution.
-Management of crop residues and plant into loose residues is a key issue not only to avoid burning and environmental pollution but addressing issues of organic matter decline and nutrient depletion/mining in IGP and promoting ground water recharge.

-A strategy for incorporating the silica-rich rice residues seems inevitable in acidic soils of Eastern Gangetic Plains to address liming problems.
+Management of crop residues and plant into loose residues is a key issue not only to avoid burning and environmental pollution but addressing issues of organic matter decline and nutrient depletion/ mining in IGP and promoting ground water recharge.
+Strategy for incorporating the silica-rich rice residues seems inevitable in acidic soils of Eastern Gangetic Plains to address liming problems.
 Liming of these soils reportedly improved the yields of wheat and other upland crops.
-Incorporation of silica-rich rice residues into isoelectric soil manipulates the charge characteristics in a manner that improves the net negative charge, base saturation on the exchange complex and reduces fixation of applied phosphorus.
-Hence, efforts have been made to develop machines to cut, spread and incorporate the paddy straw in the field to help in sowing wheat after harvesting paddy and avoid burning of the straw.
-A happy combo seeder in collaboration with Australia was developed for direct seeding of wheat in fields where paddy had been grown earlier.
+Incorporation of silica-rich rice residues into isoelectric soil manipulates the charge characteristics in a manner that improves the net negative charge, base saturation on the exchange complex and reduces fixation of applied Phosphorus.

+Hence, efforts have been made to develop machines to cut, spread and incorporate the paddy straw in the field to help in sowing wheat after harvesting paddy to avoid burning of the straw.
+A Happy combo seeder in collaboration with Australia has been developed for direct seeding of wheat in fields where paddy had been grown earlier.
 This machine cuts the paddy stubbles left in the field after combining and throws it at the rear of the machine.
 Efforts are on to use the cellulosic paddy biomass to obtain ethanol.
-About 1000 kg of biomass will approximately yield 1.0 litre of ethanol.
+About 1000 kg of biomass will approximately given 1.0 litre of ethanol.

-In wheat fields to obtain the wheat straw from the combine harvested fields, a straw combine (reaper) has been developed which helps in a recovery of 1000 kg of straw/ha and about 40-50 kg of grain/ha.
-This helps the farmer to recover the wheat straw which can be fed to cattle and also fetches additional income for the farmers.
+In wheat fields to obtain the wheat straw from the combine harvested fields, a straw combine (reaper) has been developed which helps in recovery of 1000 kg of straw/ha and about 40-50 kg of grain/ha.
+This help the farmer to recover the wheat straw which can be fed to the cattle and also fetches additional income to the farmers.